ALE Ricci-flat Kahler surfaces and weighted projective spaces: Introduction

 \section{Introduction}

+In his 1978 ICM plenary lecture \cite{yau}, Yau raised several questions regarding the existence of compactifications of complete Ricci-flat K\"ahler manifolds.
+One of the questions asks about the existence of compactifications in the complex analytic sense, and another if the anticanonical line bundle of this compactification has ``good properties''.
+The identification of the required properties became clear later, when in their joint work \cite{ty1,ty2}, Tian and Yau provided sufficient conditions such that complete Ricci-flat K\"ahler metrics exist on the complement of a divisor.
+In this paper, we address these questions for surfaces equipped with asymptotically locally Euclidean (ALE) metrics.

-The classification of asymptotically locally Euclidean (ALE) Ricci-flat K\"ahler surfaces was accomplished by Kronheimer \cite{kron1,kron2} in the simply-connected case, and completed by the second author \cite{ALE} in the non-simply connected case (see also \cite{wri}).
+The classification of ALE Ricci-flat K\"ahler surfaces was accomplished by Kronheimer \cite{kron1,kron2} in the simply-connected case, and completed by the second author \cite{ALE} in the non-simply connected case (see also \cite{wri}).
 More precisely, we have the following:

-\begin{thm}[\cite{kron1, kron2,ALE}] Let $(M, J, g,\omega_g)$ be a smooth ALE Ricci-flat K\"ahler surface asymptotic to $\CC^2/G,$ where $G$ is a finite subgroup of $U(2)$ acting freely on ${\CC^2}\setminus\{0\}$.
-Then, the complex manifold $(M, J)$ can be obtained as the minimal resolution of a fiber of a one-parameter $\QQ-$Gorenstein deformation of the quotient singularity $\CC^2/G.$ Given the K\"ahler class $\Omega=[\omega_g]\in H^2(M,\RR)$, then $g$ is the unique ALE Ricci-flat K\"ahler metric $g$ in the class.
+\begin{thm}[\cite{kron1, kron2, ALE}] Let $(M, J, g,\omega_g)$ be a smooth ALE Ricci-flat K\"ahler surface asymptotic to $\CC^2/G,$ where $G$ is a finite subgroup of $U(2)$ acting freely on ${\CC^2}\setminus\{0\}$.
+Then, the complex manifold $(M, J)$ can be obtained as the minimal resolution of a fiber of a one-parameter $\QQ-$Gorenstein deformation of the quotient singularity $\CC^2/G.$ Given the K\"ahler class $\Omega=[\omega_g]\in H^2(M,\RR),$ then $g$ is the unique ALE Ricci-flat K\"ahler metric in the class.

 Moreover, any complex surface $(M, J)$ obtained by the above construction admits a unique ALE Ricci-flat K\"ahler metric in any K\"ahler class $\Omega.$ \end{thm}